Here’s a track from the forthcoming FatGyver EP, Espresso Addicts Anonymous, out on Redef Records on Aug 21.

 In bass music, we want to have our sub strong enough around 40–60 Hz area, because that’s where the meat is.
 Continue reading

-As I’ve been asked about my mastering a lot recently, I thought I’d write about how it started for me and how I do it today.
-I’ve always loved letting people know what I know about music, and I’m always willing to help and assist producers.
+I have been receiving questions about my mastering chain and how it’s all done, so I thought I’d write about how it started for me and how I do it today.

 Having made electronic music since 1992, if I recall correctly, I have always been interested in all its aspects and obsessed with it in various ways.
 Super-fast-forward till 2.5 years ago or so: mastering was the logical next step, having tackled pretty much everything else relating to music (production, mixing, DJing, performing live, traveling around the world to spread it, being my own agent, being/running a record label).